 From defending your own castle to cosy hideaways by the seaside, Midlothian and the Scottish Borders will bring your storybook holiday to life.
 Here, every property comes with its own intriguing stories and quirky historical facts, and many are set in jaw-dropping landscapes.
-Explore the great outdoors, experience the warm welcome of local market towns or get the thrill of adventure on tracks, roads and at sea during the day.
+Explore the great outdoors, experience the warm welcome of local market towns or get the thrill of adventure on tracks, roads and at sea.
 And all of it is set right on your doorstep.

 A small, cosy cottage nestled on the beach of picturesque Cove Harbour, only reachable through a rock-cut tunnel, the Blue Cabin by the Sea seems straight out of a novel.
 With its bright colour scheme covering both the exterior and interior of this fabulous little sanctuary, it’s impossible to miss.
 Traditional straw-back Orkney chairs invite you to relax while specially commissioned art pieces add to the quirky style.